 On Wednesday after being in the cold for about 30 minutes my daughter told us that she was hurting.
-Within an hour the pain had escalated from tearful cries, to pain they hindered her from being able to walk.
+Within an hour the pain had escalated from tearful cries.
+The pain they hindered her from being able to walk.
 Immediately, we began rehydrating her with water.
 She drank a cup of water every hour or two.
 We check her extremities and monitored her symptoms.
 We gave her ibuprofen to help ease her pain as directed by her doctor.
 We called her doctors and kept them informed about her and her body.

-The worse part about seeing my child in crisis was that while holding her, I could feel the pain causing her body to tremble and convulse.
+The worse part about seeing my child in crisis was that while holding her, I could feel the pain-causing her body to tremble and convulse.
 She felt attacked by the pain and there was nothing I could do to soothe her anxiety.

 Last night, was the first time we slept after her crisis.
 For now on, I will not take her health for granted and let our guard down.
 Stay ever vigilant and always on standby.
-Have a plan to stay Healthy and never deviate from that plan.
+Have a plan to stay healthy and never deviate from that plan.

 HAVE A SICKLE CELL PAIN CRISIS PLAN

 - Hydrate.
 Drink plenty of water.
-(For example if your child is 40 lbs he or she needs 7 cups of water per day)
+(For example, if your child is 40 lbs he or she needs 7 cups of water per day)